Posted by Brigham and Women's Hospital December 4, 2012

 - When should I get vaccinated?

 Flu season begins in October and peaks in February.
-If you haven’t yet gotten vaccinated, there is still time, especially if there are flu outbreaks in your area.
-According to the CDC, getting vaccinated as late as December will still be beneficial.
+Even getting the flu vaccine in January or February may provide protection, especially if the flu season peaks late.
 To see flu outbreaks in your area, visit Flu Near You.

 - Where can I get more information about flu vaccination?

 Speak with your physician about flu vaccination, especially if you are in a high-risk group or have allergies.
 Flu.gov, a website created by the US Department of Health and Human Services also has plenty of helpful information, including how to find a flu clinic near you.
 The CDC is also a good source of information about the flu, vaccination, and prevention.
 They even have an influenza app so you can get flu facts on the go.